Codecademy/docs/content/css/concepts/grids/terms/grid-template-areas/grid-template-areas.md

 ---
-Title: 'grid-template-areas'
+Title: "grid-template-areas"
-Description: 'Defines a grid template by referencing the names of the grid areas.'
+Description: "Defines a grid template by referencing the names of the grid areas."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Grid'
+  - "Grid"
-  - 'Layout'
+  - "Layout"
-  - 'Responsive'
+  - "Responsive"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `grid-template-areas` property defines a CSS grid by assigning a [`grid-area`](https://www.codecademy.com/resources/docs/css/grids/grid-area) name to each element in the template.
 The `grid-template` property can be used as a shorthand to define the areas as well as defining the sizes of the columns and rows.